preloader

 • Service Name and Version will be the unique identifiers of the new Direct API you want to create,

-• Resource will the kind of resource that will be manage by this Direct API.
+• Resource will be the kind of resource that will be managed by this Direct API.

 2. Generate a Direct REST API